-Business innovation and investment migration to Queensland
+Business Migration to Queensland

 Queensland welcomes business investment and offers a range of business advantages including a stable economy, supportive government and a solid growth forecast.
 Queensland’s low operating costs, highly skilled workforce, strong and diverse industries, and strategic Asia-Pacific location create an attractive investment destination.